flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has a filesystem permission that starts with `/home` or `/var/home`.

-Flatpak cannot access anything in `/home` and `/home/username` becomes dependent on the username.

 `--filesystem=~/foo`, `--filesystem=home`, `--filesystem=home/foo` should
 be used instead.